JonMarten/RNAseq/README.md

 It became apparent that duplicate SNP ids in the file were causing problems with the pipeline, so the current version prunes out any SNP with nonunique identifiers.
 These include SNPS without rsids coded as "." as well as triallelic SNPs and indels ([This script](get_duplicate_rsids.R) documents how these were identified).
 ### Pipeline
 The Limix python pipeline as written by Marc Jan Bonder is currently being tested.
 Limix is installed on Cardio and is currently in the process of being set up on CSD3.
 It currently works on phased test data provided with the code, but not on our own data.
+#### Installation
+The 'HipSci Pipeline' is currently only available to download from Marc's Google Drive, please email me for the link.

+The file limix_install.txt is mostly adapted from a file contained within the Google Drive.
+I have detailed the commands I used to get the pipeline running below:
+1. Download `hipsci_pipeline.zip` from Google Drive and unzip to cardio.
+This is currently stored in `/home/jm2294/projects/RNAseq/hipsci_pipeline`.